 When Jesus was sleeping on the boat, a storm came, and the apostles woke Him out of fear.
 They knew when they feared something, they should run to Him.
 This seems like a sound response, doesn’t it?
 There is nothing wrong to looking to God when times get tough.
 And in fact, He came through for them.
 When they woke Him, He calmed the sea, just as they hoped he would.

-However, what He did next surprised them: He chastised them for lack of faith.
+However, what He did next surprised them: He chastised them for lack of faith, for their lack of willingness to ride out the storm.
 The problem wasn’t that they woke him up, but that they were afraid.
 Fear is not of God.
 Fear of circumstances means we are focused on the circumstances instead of Him.
 It means that, deep down, we have a belief that the storms are bigger than what He can handle.

 A better reaction would have been to look at this storm as an opportunity for God to be glorified.
 If they would have had that mindset, and then gone to Jesus to wake Him, He would not have admonished them.
 He never complained that they woke Him up; He complained that they had no faith.